Learn how to make the best smoked chicken tenders on ANY grill or smoker.

 You can get away with smoking boneless chicken thighs for longer periods at 250°F because they are dark meat have higher fat content.

-But with very lean white meat chicken like breasts and tenders, the meat risks drying out at lower smoking temperatures before it is finished cooking.
+With very lean white meat chicken like breasts and tenders, the meat risks drying out at lower smoking temperatures before it is finished cooking.

 Another option, if you want to get some grill marks and extra color on them, is to smoke the chicken tenders low (maybe around 225°F) for the first 30 minutes or so to partially cook and add smoke flavor, and then crank the heat up to 350°F for the last 10 minutes.

-Target Internal Temperature for Smoked Chicken Tenders
+Target Internal Temperature

 Regardless of what temperature you choose smoke your chicken tenders, you HAVE to use a good instant read meat thermometer.

-Some tenders may be different sizes, some spots on your grill or smoker will be hotter than others, and white meat chicken is notorious for drying out if cooked to too high of an internal tempertaure.
+Some tenders may be different sizes, some spots on your grill or smoker will be hotter than others, and white meat chicken is notorious for drying out if cooked to too high of an internal temperature.

 So always cook to temperature, not time.